awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 |  db\.t3  |  db\.t3\.micro, db\.t3\.small, db\.t3\.medium, db\.t3\.large  |
 |  db\.t2  |  db\.t2\.micro, db\.t2\.small, db\.t2\.medium, db\.t2\.large  |

-For more information about DB instance classes, see [Hardware Specifications for All Available DB Instance Classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.
+For more information about DB instance classes, see [Hardware Specifications for DB Instance Classes ](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.

 To enable huge pages for new or existing DB instances manually, set the `use_large_pages` parameter to `ONLY`\.
 You can't use huge pages with Oracle Automatic Memory Management \(AMM\)\.
 If you set the parameter `use_large_pages` to `ONLY`, then you must also set both `memory_target` and `memory_max_target` to `0`\.
 For more information about setting DB parameters for your DB instance, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.